Alluxio/alluxio/docs/en/administration/StressBench.md

 ### Cluster testing
 #### Prerequisite
 - A running Alluxio cluster.
 Each worker node contains one worker, one job worker, and one Fuse mount point.
-- Alluxio cluster is configured with `alluxio.user.block.write.location.policy.class=alluxio.client.block.policy.LocalFirstPolicy` (which is the default configuration)
+- Alluxio cluster is configured with `alluxio.user.block.write.location.policy.class=policy.block.client.alluxio.dora.LocalFirstPolicy` (which is the default configuration)
 - Each Alluxio worker has enough space to store the test data.
 The worker storage size for each worker is bigger than `num-dirs` * `num-files-per-dir` * `file-size` / `worker-number` / `alluxio.worker.tieredstore.levelX.watermark.low.ratio=0.7 by default`.